Ron Lynch (rugby league)

-Ron Lynch (born 12 June 1939) is an Australian former professional rugby league footballer who played in the 1960s and 1970s.
+Ron Lynch (12 June 1939 – 12 May 2024) was an Australian professional rugby league footballer who played in the 1960s and 1970s.
 An Australian international and New South Wales interstate representative forward, he played club football in NSW for Young, Forbes, Parramatta and Penrith.

 Playing career

 Young

 Lynch started his playing career in the town of his birth, Young, where he played Maher Cup.

 Forbes

-He moved to Forbes for work where he gained selection in the Country NSW and New South Wales sides in 1960.
+Lynch moved to Forbes for work where he gained selection in the Country NSW and New South Wales sides in 1960.

 Parramatta

-He then moved to Sydney for the 1961 NSWRFL season, playing for the Parramatta club after they paid a £700 transfer fee.
+Lynch then moved to Sydney for the 1961 NSWRFL season, playing for the Parramatta club after they paid a £700 transfer fee.
 During that season he made his Test debut against the Kiwis in New Zealand.
 Appointed captain of Parramatta, in 1963 Lynch led his club to victory over the touring South African side.
-He was selected to go on the 1963–64 Kangaroo tour of Great Britain and France, playing from the interchange bench in the first Test against France.

-In 1964 he was the top try-scorer in a combined Sydney side's 49-2 rout of France.
+In 1964 he was the top try-scorer in a combined Sydney side's 49–2 rout of France.
 Lynch was selected to go on the 1967–68 Kangaroo tour of Great Britain and France.
 He played in the first and second Ashes series Test matches against Great Britain and in the first and second Test matches against France.